yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/infrastructure-setup.md

 the latest versions of the packages.
 You can then run `helm search repo osdfir-charts` to see the available charts.

-To install the Yeti and Timesketch chart, pick a release name of your chose, for example, using a release name of `my-release`, run the following:
+To install the Yeti and Timesketch chart, pick a release name of your choice, for example, using a release name of `my-release`, run the following:

 ```console